SAP-samples/teched2025-DA260/exercises/ex5/README.md

     ![ex_05_04](images/ex_05_04.png)

 6. The user is now created in the database, to get to the connection details and the credentials click on the information symbol (i) of the newly created user.
-Click in the pop-up window *"Request New Password"*.
+Click in the pop-up window **Request New Password**.
 This will show you all the connection details required to establish a JDBC connection to SAP Datasphere.
 This is the only time the password that can be copied into the clipboard or be shown, after closing the pop-up you need to request a new password, as the old one can no longer be retrieved, make sure to copy it and close the pop-up.

     ![ex_05_05](images/ex_05_05.png)